The Peninsula Beijing

 The Peninsula Beijing (王府半岛酒店 (王府半島酒店, Wángfǔ Bàndǎo Jiǔdiàn)) is a 5-star luxury hotel in Beijing.
-It was China’s first luxury hotel when it opened as The Palace Hotel in 1989.
+It was China's first luxury hotel when it opened as The Palace Hotel in 1989.
 The Peninsula Hotels, part of the Hong Kong And Shanghai Hotels Group, assumed management of the hotel in 1996 and renamed it The Peninsula Beijing in 2006.
-In 2017, the hotel completed a USD123 million renovation, becoming an all-suite hotel.
+In 2017, the hotel completed a US$123 million renovation, becoming an all-suite hotel.

 History

-Early History of the Site
+Early history of the Site

 The Peninsula Beijing is located on Goldfish Lane (Jinyu hutong) in Beijing's historic Wangfujing area.

 The Palace Hotel

 In May 1986, the foundations were laid for The Palace Hotel, the original name of The Peninsula Beijing.
 By late 1987, the hotel building designed by architect K.Y.
 Cheung had acquired its iconic Chinese hip-and-gable roof covered in traditional glazed roof tiles, which remains a signature feature in the area today.
 After three years of construction, the hotel opened in May 1989.
 The hotel was constructed and initially owned by the People's Liberation Army General Staff Department, who transferred their shares to China Everbright Group in 1999.

-The first stores in Mainland China for Louis Vuitton, Chanel & Hermès opened in the hotel's shopping arcade during the 1990s.
+The first stores in Mainland China for Louis Vuitton, Chanel and Hermès opened in the hotel's shopping arcade during the 1990s.